 There are currently no trains connecting the three Baltic Capitals, but there are plenty of comfortable buses with wifi onboard.
 Taking a bus is easy, inexpensive and a great way to enjoy Baltic nature.
 In fact, it’s a 4 hour journey in both directions (Vilnius – Riga and Riga – Tallinn).
 Additionally, stopping between Tallinn and Riga at the beautiful coastal town of Pärnu is a must.
-All three capitals have great restaurants and hotels.
+All three Baltic capitals have great restaurants and hotels.
 Lithuanians, Latvians and Estonians know how to treat tourists!

 Vilnius, the capital of the most populated Baltic state, Lithuania, belonged virtually to almost everybody at one time or the other.
 Walk around and you’ll see Russian and Polish heritage next to Lithuanian.
 While its Old Town may not be as impressive as the ones in Riga or Tallinn, Vilnius churches are crown jewels of baroque architecture.
 We were surprised by the number of beautifully decorated cafes and bars that dot Vilnius streets.
 Of course we had to sit down and enjoy delicious coffee and cakes while watching charming modern Lithuanians walk by.